RU09342/lab-3-interrupts-and-timers-tcsmith20/Button Interrupt/README.md

 # Button Interrupt
 Now that we have a little introduction to embedded systems, it is time to dive deeper into how efficient a processor can run.
 Timers and interrupts are two fundamental parts of all decent processors.
-This excercise aims to recreate Simple Blink from Lab 2 but by using GPIO interrupts.
+This excercise aims to recreate Button Blink from Lab 2 but by using GPIO interrupts.

 ![alt text](https://github.com/RU09342/lab-3-interrupts-and-timers-tcsmith20/blob/master/Button%20Interrupt/Button%20Interrupt.gif)